TurboHsu/catalog/README.md

-# CatAlog
+# CatALog

-A Telegram bot for logging cats.
+A personal Telegram bot for logging cats.